NTSB: Highway Deaths Fell in 2009

 At a time when the birth rate is climbing, Millennial teens taking to the road, and new-car sales are recovering, this statistic may surprise you: between 2008 and 2009, transportation fatalities in the U.S. actually decreased by 9.2 percent.

 These were preliminary figures released a few weeks ago by the National Transportation Safety Board (NTSB) in advance of its annual report.
-“Transportation” includes the three major modes of moving humans: highway, rail and aviation.
+“Transportation” includes the three major modes of moving humans: highway, rail, and aviation.
 The agency also tracks safety statistics for pipeline and marine facilities.

 Researchers found that fatalities in all modes of transportation totaled 35,928 in 2009, compared to 39,569 in 2008 (despite tiny upticks in the marine and pipeline categories).

 Scores of safe-driving initiatives are in place to continue the downward turn in fatal accidents on the road, from driver education classes to stricter seat-belt laws, better-designed roadways, and national “Drive Smart” campaigns.
-Whether they succeed, or whether 2009 will amount to no more that a statistical speed bump, remains to be seen.
+Whether they succeed, or whether 2009 will amount to no more than a statistical speed bump, remains to be seen.

 Other Transportation Accident Statistics